cncf/tag-security/assessments/projects/buildpacks/self-assessment.md

        addressed.](https://github.com/buildpacks/rfcs/blob/master/text/0025-dont-trust-builders.md)
 * **Expected Attacker Capabilities**

-    <ins>When unmodified CNB tooling is properly configured by a platform
-    maintainer</ins>, we assume that an attacker may be able to compromise an application by providing malicious buildpacks, stacks, or application extensions or by taking advantage of those bits when they are vulnerable or improperly configured.
+    When unmodified CNB tooling is properly configured by a platform maintainer, we assume that an attacker may be able to compromise an application by providing malicious buildpacks, stacks, or application extensions or by taking advantage of those bits when they are vulnerable or improperly configured.
 However, we assume that an attacker is unable to attain registry credentials to compromise other images.

-    <ins>When CNB tooling is improperly configured or the tooling itself is
-    compromised</ins>, we assume that an attacker may be able to compromise any number of applications on the registry, build infrastructure that is exposed to untrusted code, and supply chains involving compromised images.
+    When CNB tooling is improperly configured or the tooling itself is compromised, we assume that an attacker may be able to compromise any number of applications on the registry, build infrastructure that is exposed to untrusted code, and supply chains involving compromised images.